Stop Making This Hurt

 "Stop Making This Hurt" is a song by American indie pop act Bleachers.
 It released on May 18, 2021, as the third single from their third studio album Take the Sadness Out of Saturday Night.
 The song was nominated for "Best Alternative" in 2021 MTV Video Music Awards.

+A remix of the track by British electronic musician and founder of record label PC Music, A. G. Cook, was released in June 2022, alongside Verdine White's remix of "How Dare You Want More".
+American singer-songwriter and musician Alaska Reid provides additional vocals on Cook's remix.